-The Company owns subsidiaries, consisting of ALX Oncology Limited, incorporated in Ireland; ALX Oncology Inc., incorporated in the United States, Alexo International Holdings Ltd, incorporated in Malta; ScalmiBio, Inc., incorporated in the United States, Alexo Therapeutics International, incorporated in the Cayman Islands, which is a wholly-owned subsidiary of Alexo International Holdings Ltd., and Sirpant Therapeutics, incorporated in the Cayman Islands, which is a wholly-owned subsidiary of Alexo Therapeutics International, or collectively, the Subsidiaries.
+The Company wholly-owns two subsidiaries, ALX Oncology Limited, incorporated in Ireland, and ScalmiBio, Inc., incorporated in Delaware.
+ALX Oncology Inc., incorporated in Delaware, and Alexo International Holdings Limited, incorporated in Malta are wholly-owned subsidiaries of ALX Oncology Limited.
+Alexo Therapeutics International, incorporated in the Cayman Islands, is a wholly-owned subsidiary of Alexo International Holdings Limited.
+Sirpant Therapeutics, incorporated in the Cayman Islands, is a wholly-owned subsidiary of Alexo Therapeutics International.
+All the companies are collectively known as the Subsidiaries.

-As of June 30, 2022, the Company has devoted substantially all of its efforts to the formation and financing of the Company, as well as product development, and has not realized product revenues from its planned principal operations.
+As of September 30, 2022, the Company has devoted substantially all of its efforts to the formation and financing of the Company, as well as product development, and has not realized product revenues from its planned principal operations.
 The Company has no manufacturing facilities and all manufacturing related activities are contracted out to third-party service providers.